What is Low-Stress Training?

 - Higher yields without changing your setup.

-- Control over shape and size of canopy.
+- Control over the shape and size of the canopy.

 - Make maximum use of your grow space – especially ones with low headroom.